gurusourabh75/my-python-complet-/README.md

-Before proceeding, I wanted to discuss the implications of posting the work online.
+Before proceeding, I wanted to discuss the implications of posting the work online wjich i learn daily .
 While I'm excited about the opportunity to showcase my  work I would love to discuss this further and address any questions or concerns you may have.
 Thank you for your time and consideration